Alan Turing: Cryptanalysis

 It is a rare experience to meet an authentic genius.
 Those of us privileged to inhabit the world of scholarship are familiar with the intellectual stimulation furnished by talented colleagues.
 We can admire the ideas they share with us and are usually able to understand their source; we may even often believe that we ourselves could have created such concepts and originated such thoughts.
 However, the experience of sharing the intellectual life of a genius is entirely different; one realizes that one is in the presence of an intelligence, a sensibility of such profundity and originality that one is filled with wonder and excitement.

 Alan Turing was such a genius, and those, like myself, who had the astonishing and unexpected opportunity, created by the strange exigencies of the Second World War, to be able to count Turing as colleague and friend will never forget that experience, nor can we ever lose its immense benefit to us.

-Hilton echoed similar thoughts in the Nova PBS documentary Decoding Nazi Secrets.

 While working at Bletchley, Turing, who was a talented long-distance runner, occasionally ran the 40 mi to London when he was needed for meetings, and he was capable of world-class marathon standards.
 Turing tried out for the 1948 British Olympic team, but he was hampered by an injury.
 His tryout time for the marathon was only 11 minutes slower than British silver medallist Thomas Richards' Olympic race time of 2 hours 35 minutes.
 He was Walton Athletic Club's best runner, a fact discovered when he passed the group while running alone.
 When asked why he ran so hard in training he replied:

 I have such a stressful job that the only way I can get it out of my mind is by running hard; it's the only way I can get some release.

-Due to the challenges answering questions concerning what an outcome would have been if a historical event did or did not occur (the realm of counterfactual history), it is hard to estimate the precise effect Ultra intelligence had on the war.
+Due to the challenges in answering questions concerning what an outcome would have been if a historical event did or did not occur (the realm of counterfactual history), it is hard to estimate the precise effect Ultra intelligence had on the war.
 However, official war historian Harry Hinsley estimated that this work shortened the war in Europe by more than two years.
 He added the caveat that this did not account for the use of the atomic bomb and other eventualities.